-Students attending EBN 1 will be supported through transition through the school's student welfare systems for both entry and exit.
+Students attending EBN will be supported through transition through the school's student welfare systems for both entry and exit.

-Supporting students in EBN 1 with medical conditions
+Supporting students in EBN with medical conditions

-EBN 1 recognises that students at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
+EBN recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some children with medical conditions may be disabled and where this is the case the school will comply with its duties under the Equality Act 2010.

-Details on the processes and procedures for supporting students with medical conditions can be found in the Medical Policy on the school's website (or on site if requested). .
+Details on the processes and procedures for supporting pupils with medical conditions can be found in the Medical Policy on the school's website (or on site if requested).